 Reports are coming in that Disney's new streaming service, Disney+, is full of bugs and error messages.

 Disney+ launched Nov.
 12, and the media company is already boasting that they have over 10 million sign-ups.
 Predictably, the streaming service had a bit of a rough start this week under such huge user demand.
 Multiple outlets reported bugs, crashes, and angry subscribers.
+Even those streaming through a VPN like Surfshark competed with the demand.

 Sarah Perez over at TechCrunch wrote that "thousands of problems" have been reported, with most tied to streaming or log-in issues.